Google/OIDC login doesn't navigate user back to original path

 - browser storage (session storage?) so that when returning to the page, it restores the original path and query.

-#6 Updated by Peter Amstutz 12 months ago
+Updated by Peter Amstutz about 2 years ago

 It wasn't working consistently.
 Sometimes it would go to the correct page, sometimes it wouldn't.